-- 3.1 ENVIRONMENTAL, HEALTH & SAFETY DEPARTMENT: The EH&S Department is responsible for developing and assisting all departments in the implementation of this HCP.
-This function will include the following activities: - Assisting all departments in acquiring engineering guidance on noise control and providing a liaison, as necessary, with noise engineering, health and safety consultants, and noise consultants; - 2.
-Providing initial and periodic training for all affected employees; - 3.
-Coordinating noise surveys of CAP facilities to ensure adequate information is available for this HCP; - 4.
-Assisting in the development of noise emission specifications for existing and future equipment purchases; - 5.
-Conducting studies to determine effectiveness of hearing protection in use, noise abatement actions, and this HCP; - 6.
-Approving hearing protective devices; - 7.
-Scheduling and coordinating audiometric testing (pre-employment and annual as applicable); - 8.
-Maintaining audiometric test records; and
+- 3.1 ENVIRONMENTAL, HEALTH & SAFETY DEPARTMENT: The EH&S Department is responsible for developing and assisting all departments in the implementation of this HCP, including: - 1.
+Assisting departments in acquiring engineering guidance on noise control and providing a liaison, as necessary, with noise engineers and consultants, and health and safety consultants. - 2.
+Providing initial and periodic training for all affected employees. - 3.
+Conducting periodic noise surveys of CAP facilities to identify areas of high noise levels. - 4.
+Assisting in procuring noise reduction material for current and future equipment. - 5.
+Conducting studies to determine effectiveness of hearing protection in use, noise abatement actions, and this HCP. - 6.
+Approving hearing protective devices. - 7.
+Scheduling and coordinating audiometric testing (pre-employment and annual as applicable). - 8.
+Maintaining audiometric test records. - 9.
+Notifying employees of the results of their audiogram.

-- 9. Notifying employees of the results of their audiogram. - 3.1.1 Occupational Medical Clinic: The occupational medical clinic contracted by CAP will be responsible for conducting audiograms for employees identified by the EH&S Department. - 3.1.2 Training Activity: The EH&S Department is responsible for coordinating and scheduling health and safety training courses presented or sponsored by CAP.
-The Centralized Learning and Development (CLD) department maintains documentation of the training courses presented in accordance with the HCP requirements.
-Additionally, all training programs for hearing conservation will be prepared in accordance with this HCP and the Senior Industrial Hygienist. - 3.2 Managers and Supervisors: It is the responsibility of CAP Managers and Supervisors to ensure that all noise exposed employees have access to appropriate hearing protective devices in the work area.
+- 3.1.1 Audiometric screening/audiograms (Shoebox): The EH&S team is responsible for conducting all audiograms for employees in the Hearing Conservation Program.
+To do this, CAP utilizes Shoebox, a contract service that provides us with the necessary hardware and software for conducting audiograms on site.
+Audiogram results are then reviewed by a certified audiologist employed by Shoebox. - 3.1.2 Training: The EH&S Department is responsible for coordinating and scheduling health and safety training courses.
+The Centralized Learning and Development (CLD) department maintains documentation of the training courses.
+All training programs for hearing conservation will be prepared in accordance with this HCP. - 3.2 Managers and Supervisors: It is the responsibility of CAP Managers and Supervisors to ensure that all employees exposed to noise have access to appropriate hearing protective devices in the work area.
 Managers and Supervisors are responsible for enforcing the use of hearing protective devices and engineering and administrative controls in designated hazardous noise areas.
-In addition, Managers and/or Supervisors should request noise surveys to be completed by EH&S whenever they have reason to believe that an area may be noisy. - 3.3 Engineering and Planning Departments: Future purchases of operating equipment must consider noise controls as a feature of the purchase agreement.
+In addition, Managers and/or Supervisors should request noise surveys to be completed by EH&S whenever they have reason to believe that an area may be noisy or a change in the noise level has occurred. - 3.3 Engineering and Planning Departments: Purchases of equipment must consider noise controls as a feature of the purchase agreement.
 Specifics on noise control technologies can be obtained through the EH&S department and noise consultation services. - 3.4 Employees: Employees are responsible for wearing and maintaining hearing protective devices as instructed.
-Employees exposed to noise levels in excess of those in Table 1-1 must also participate in annual education and training programs and the medical surveillance program which includes audiometric testing. - 3.5 Audiology Consultant: The Audiology Consultant is a contracted medical consultant providing audiological (hearing), otological (ear), and/or otolaryngological (ear and throat) evaluations based on the findings of the audiometric testing portions of this HCP.
-The consultant will be a physician who is Board Certified by the American Board of Otolaryngology.
+Employees exposed to noise levels in excess of those in Table 1-1 must also participate in annual education and training programs and the medical surveillance program which includes audiometric testing. - 3.5 Audiology Consultant: Through the Shoebox contracted service, all audiograms are reviewed by a Board-Certified physician to determine whether any identified hearing loss is work-related.

-CAP employees with noted hearing shifts will be referred to the Audiology Consultant to identify the cause of the hearing shift.
+CAP employees with noted hearing shifts will be referred to the Audiology Consultant to identify the cause of the hearing shift and receive any recommended actions for further evaluation and/or treatment.